Bringing Futsal to the Hoosier State

-Our purpose is to utilize Futsal to enhance positive human development.
+Purpose: To utilize Futsal to enhance positive human development.

-Our mission is to provide access to Futsal for all Hoosiers.
+Mission: To provide access to Futsal for all Hoosiers.

 Our core values are directly linked to our vision, fuel our passion to keep focused on our membership, shape the way we work with our customers, and drive our decision making process by: